top of page

 Sun Tzu means Master Sun.
 His name is Sun Wu.

-There are no exact dates of his birth and when did he die?
+There are no exact dates of his birth or when he died.

 He lived around 500 BCE.